Euro NCAP ratings explained: how safe is your car?

 What are Euro NCAP ratings?

-Euro NCAP ratings take into account three factors of protection — for adults, children and pedestrians — plus the level of safety technology on-board a car.
+The scores take into account three factors of protection — for adults, children and pedestrians — plus the level of safety technology on-board.
+As well as the overall rating, with a star rating out of five, there are individual scores across the four categories.

-It serves as a truly independent testbed for new cars on the market.
+Euro NCAP serves as a truly independent testbed for new cars on the market.
 It’s not a legal requirement for cars to have a Euro NCAP test.
-Such is the status of the ratings though, it can and has had an effect on sales.
+Such is the status of the ratings, though, it can influence sales.

 For example, the Fiat Punto scored the first-ever zero-star rating in 2017.
 It’s perhaps not a coincidence it was pulled from the market just a year later.